gscalzo/ButlerAI/README.md

 ## Requirements 📋

 - macOS 12.0 or later
+- One of the following:
-- OpenAI API key
+  - OpenAI API key (for OpenAI backend)
+  - Ollama installation (for local AI backend)
-- Internet connection
+- Internet connection (for OpenAI backend only)

 ## Privacy & Security 🔒

+- Text processing can happen either:
-- All text processing happens through OpenAI's secure API
+  - Through OpenAI's secure API
+  - Locally using Ollama (complete privacy, no data leaves your machine)
-- No data is stored locally
+- No data is stored permanently
 - Your clipboard content is preserved
 - API key is stored securely in macOS keychain